Everett Dirksen: Oratory

 The saying, "A billion here, a billion there, pretty soon, you're talking real money" has been attributed to Dirksen, but there is no direct record of Dirksen saying the remark.
 Dirksen is also quoted as having said, "The mind is no match with the heart in persuasion; constitutionality is no match with compassion."

 Dirksen recorded four spoken-word albums.
 In 1967 a recording of his own poem "Gallant Men" reached No. 16 on the Billboard 200 and won a Grammy Award for Best Documentary Recording in 1968.
-On January 7, 1967, Dirksen became the oldest person to reach the Billboard Hot 100's top 40, at 71 years, 3 days old, when the single reached No. 33; two weeks later it reached No. 29.
-The distinction passed from Dirksen to Moms Mabley with her recording of "Abraham, Martin and John" peaking at No. 35 on 19 July 1969 when she was 75 years 4 months old.
+On January 7, 1967, Dirksen became the oldest person to reach the Hot 100's top 40, at 71 years, 3 days old, when the single reached No. 33; two weeks later it reached No. 29.
+In Canada the recording reached No. 76, February 4, 1967.
+The distinction passed from Dirksen to Moms Mabley with her recording of "Abraham, Martin and John" peaking at No. 35 on July 19, 1969, when she was 75 years 4 months old; then, more than 54 years after that, to Brenda Lee with her recording of "Rockin' Around the Christmas Tree" from 1958 topping the Hot 100 on 9 (and 16) December 2023 when she was 78 years 363 days old.

 Recordings of Dirksen's speeches were edited into a mock interview included on the record "Welcome to the LBJ Ranch!"
 Dirksen was pleased with his inclusion on the parody record and bought many copies to give out as Christmas gifts.

 Dirksen made television guest appearances on game and variety shows, such as What's My Line, The Hollywood Palace and The Red Skelton Show.
 Dirksen made a cameo appearance in the 1969 film The Monitors, a low-budget science-fiction movie in which invading extraterrestrials assert political dominion over the human race.
 He also appeared in several other movies.

 Personal life

-Appearance and demeanor

-Dirksen's penchant for changing his mind was noted by the Chicago Sun-Times, which once noted that he had changed his mind 62 times on foreign policy matters, 31 times on military affairs, and 70 times on agricultural policies.

-Family

 Dirksen's widow, Louella, died of cancer on July 16, 1979.
 Their daughter Joy, the first wife of Senator Howard Baker of Tennessee, died of cancer on April 24, 1993.

-Religion

 Dirksen was a member of the Second Reformed Church, which, although a Dutch Reformed Church, was primarily German (the Reformed Church in America was founded in the 18th century by Dutch immigrants).

 Dirksen was a Freemason and was a member of Pekin Lodge No. 29.
 In 1954, he was grand orator of the Grand Lodge of Illinois.
 He was honored with the 33rd degree in 1954.

 Death

+Dirksen was a heavy smoker.
 In August 1969, chest X-rays disclosed an asymptomatic peripherally located mass in the upper lobe of the right lung.
 Dirksen entered Walter Reed Army Hospital for surgery, which was undertaken on September 2.
 A right upper lobectomy removed what proved to be lung cancer (adenocarcinoma).
 Dirksen initially did well, but progressive complications developed into bronchopneumonia.
 He suffered a cardiopulmonary arrest and died on September 7, 1969, at age 73.

 Dirksen lay in state at the United States Capitol rotunda, followed by burial at Glendale Memorial Gardens in Pekin.